google/web-api-gateway/README.md

 ### If you're not using Docker

-Web Api Gateway requires access to three files:
+Web API Gateway requires access to three files:

 *   fullchain.pem
     *   Used in ssl/https